Bakersfield Pedestrian Accident Lawyer

-Below is a list of laws that drivers must follow –
+Here’s a list of laws that drivers must follow:

-A driver must always yield the right of way to any pedestrian while they ae crossing a roadway within any crosswalk at an intersection.
+- A driver must always yield the right of way to any pedestrian while they are crossing a roadway within any crosswalk at an intersection

-In Bakersfield these laws are taken very seriously, and drivers who don’t follow these laws can be subject to penalty.
+- In Bakersfield, these laws are taken very seriously, and drivers who don’t follow these laws can be subject to penalties

-Failing to yield to a blind pedestrian can lead to a fine up to $1000 and possible 6 months in jail.
+- Failing to yield to a blind pedestrian can lead to a fine of up to $1,000 and possibly 6 months in jail